Chingu-cohorts/pmrok-chgmgt/Section-07.-Tools-&-Resources-for-PMs.md

 Seriously, the docs are what I use the most for git when I forget how to use it.

 ### 3
 Third, maybe resources to help them first get off the ground.
-A good start oculd really get these teams to the finish line stronger.
+A good start could really get these teams to the finish line stronger.
 - [Project Kickoff Checklist Infographic](https://www.wrike.com/blog/project-kickoff-checklist-infographic/)
 I'm trying to find something that isn't business focused for project kickoff meetings.
 - [5 Scrum Master Advice](https://hackernoon.com/5-scrum-masters-on-their-best-advice-for-leading-high-performing-teams-5b6db1165ab)